 β-Ionone is the end-ring counterpart of β-carotenoids, which are widely found in fruits and vegetables.
 In this research, interaction between DNA and a β-Ionone-derived ester, (E)-4-(2,6,6-trimethylcyclohex-1-enyl) but-3-en-2-ylpyrazine-2-carboxylate (4-TM.
 P), have been elucidated by various methods, such as ultraviolet-visible spectroscopy, fluorescence assays, viscosity measurements, molecular docking, and dynamic simulation.
 Analyses of multi-spectroscopy and viscosity assays strongly implies the groove binding of 4-TM.
 P to Ct-DNA.
 The fluorescence emission spectra of 4-TM.
 P values for the different Ct-DNA concentrations at 298 K showed an interaction between 4-TM.
 P and Ct-DNA, leading to quenching of the intrinsic fluorescence of 4-TM.
 P. Moreover, a fluorescence enhancement indicated a static process characterized by complex formation between 4-TM.
 P and Ct-DNA.
 The viscosity measurements demonstrated the binding mechanism between 4-TM.
 P and Ct-DNA because it offers unequivocal evidence of their interaction.
 Molecular docking simulation using AutoDock4.2 revealed that 4-TM.
 P was placed at the minor groove of the B-DNA, confirming the above experimental results.
 The dynamic stability of the complex was also confirmed using molecular dynamic simulation analyses.

 Keywords: β-Ionone, DNA interaction, Docking, Dynamic simulation

-*Corresponding author E-mail:

-majidmahdavi@ut.ac.ir
+*E-mail address: majidmahdavi@ut.ac.ir

 Institute of Biochemistry and Biophysics, University of Tehran, Tehran, Iran.